PatrickHo-134/learning-timeline-api/README.md

 ## Prerequisites

-Before setting up and running the Learning Note API locally, ensure you have the following installed on your machine:
+Before setting up and running the Learning Timeline API locally, ensure you have the following installed on your machine:

 ### 1. Python 3.8+
 The backend is built with Python 3.8 or later.
 Ensure you have Python installed by running: